archway-network/cosmwasm-mcp-template/README.md

 ### Connecting MCP to Claude Desktop

+The below instructions assume the MCP server is being built in `stdio` mode (which is the easiest mode to configure for Claude desktop).

-For default setups, build a release binary and point the mcp server's `command` to its path.
+Build a release binary and point the mcp server's `command` to its path.
 No run arguments (`args`) are required:
 ```js
 // claude_desktop_config.json
 {